-(\) Indicates the net amount of derivative financial assets and liabilities.
-Spot foreign exchange buy and sell transactions shown under "Asset purchase commitments" in the financial statements are included in the "Net off-balance position".
-Derivative financial assets and liabilities include accruals amounting to TL 478,043 and TL 268,264 respectively.
+(\) It shows the net of receivables from derivative financial instruments and payables from derivative financial instruments.
+Spot foreign exchange buying/selling transactions shown under the "Forward asset value purchase commitments" item in the financial statements is included in the "Net off-balance position".
+Receivables from derivative financial instruments and payables from derivative financial instruments do not include income accruals amounting to TL 951.658 and expense accruals amounting to TL 234.708, respectively.

-(\\) Spot foreign currency purchase / sale transactions accruals are not included in "Other assets and liabilities" items.
-Foreign currency prepaid expenses amounting to TL 9 is excluded from other assets.
-Payables from spot foreign exchange buying/selling transactions do not include 254 TL expense accruals.
-Other assets also do not include foreign currency prepaid expenses amounting to TL 158.
+(\\) Spot foreign currency purchase / sale transactions rediscounts is TL 537 excluded in "Other liabilities" items.
+Foreign currency prepaid expenses amounting to TL 94 is excluded from other assets.

-$^{(\ast\ast\ast\ast)}$ There is no impact on net off- balance sheet position.
+$^{(\ast\ast\ast\ast)}$ There is no impact on net off- balance sheet position

-(\\\\) It does not include the expected loss provisions of TL 7,582.
+(\\\\) Amount does not include expected loss provisions amounting to TL 6.813.